menu

 Lamont is a decidedly white-collar town, with fully 87.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lamont is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Lamont who work in healthcare (25.99%), teaching (15.63%), and business and financial occupations (15.44%).

-Lamont is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lamont doesn't have a public transportation system that people use for their commute.

 The per capita income in Lamont in 2022 was $48,322, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $193,288 for a family of four.